 The Carver County Attorney's Office

 Mark Metz is the Carver County Attorney.
-The office is comprised of 32 employees, including 17 attorneys, 9 support staff personnel, three paralegals, one Victim Witness Coordinator and one Law Clerk.
+The office is comprised of 35 employees, including 18 attorneys, 9 Support Staff, two Paralegals, two Victim Witness Coordinator and two Law Clerks.
 The office is split into three divisions – Juvenile, Civil and Criminal.
 The office also provides support to crime victims.

 In general, the Civil Division of the County Attorney's Office gives legal opinions and advice to the Carver County Board and any other county officer or official concerning all matters in which the County is or may be interested, or in relation to the official duties of the Board.

 County Administration and Carver County Board of Commissioners: As the legal advisor for the county, the county attorney serves in a role that is similar to that of an in-house corporate counsel.
 The Carver County Attorney or his designee thoroughly reviews the County Board agenda and attends all board meetings.
 Because the Carver County Commissioners are themselves elected representatives, the County Attorney cannot direct policy decisions, but rather advises on those policy choices made by the Carver County Board to insure compliance with all legal requirements and avoid potential legal liability.